StolarQQ/Shelfy_2.0/README.md

 ## Testing HTTP requests
 You can find prepared [Postman Collection](/assets/ShelfyCollection.postman_collectionv3.json) of requests, in assets [folder.](/assets) <br>
-In case of tests, u can use database seeding endpoint. <br>
+In case of tests, use database seeding endpoint. <br>
 After that, sign in with login credentials, listed below.
 ```
 GET /admin/seed